Department of Finance

 Prerequisites: MGT 3003 and FIN 3013 or the equivalent.

 Study of underlying forces in international financial relations and the unique problems of international trade, investments, and operations; examination of multinational business finance and its economic, legal, and political dimensions.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4713.
 Mortgage Banking and Real Estate Finance.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 3013, FIN 3433, or their equivalents, with a grade of "C-" or better; and successful completion of the Finance Assessment of Competency Test (FACT) Exam.
 Planning, structure, and analysis of real estate financing from the viewpoints of both the users and suppliers of funds; examination of various techniques and legal instruments; institutional constraints and their effects on real estate lending activities; and federal, state, and local laws governing housing discrimination, equal credit opportunity, and community reinvestment.
 Generally offered: Fall.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 4723.
 Principles of Real Estate Investment.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 3013, FIN 3433, or their equivalents, with a grade of "C-" or better; and successful completion of the Finance Assessment of Competency Test (FACT) Exam.
 Analysis of real estate investment alternatives; feasibility and site analysis; tax considerations; income and expense analysis; discounted cash flow analysis; profitability measurement; and forms of ownership.
 Generally offered: Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 4813.
 Property-Liability Insurance Finance.
 (3-0) 3 Credit Hours.